Lowestoft: History

 Some of the earliest signs of settlement in Britain have been found here.
 Flint tools discovered in the Pakefield cliffs of south Lowestoft in 2005 allow human habitation of the area to be traced back 700,000 years.

 Habitation occurred in the Neolithic, Bronze and Iron ages and in the Roman and Saxon times.
 Several finds have been made at a Saxon cemetery at Bloodmoor Hill in south Lowestoft.
 The place name derives from a Norse personal name, Hlothver, and toft, an Old Norse word for homestead.
 It has been spelt historically as Lothnwistoft, Lothuwistoft, Lestoffe, Laistoe, Loystoft and Laystoft.

 The 1086 Domesday Book gives Lothuwistoft village some 16 households in three families, with ten smallholders and three slaves.
 The manor formed part of the king's holding in the Hundred of Lothingland, worth about four geld in tax income.
 Roger Bigod was the tenant in chief.
 The lost village of Akethorpe may have lain close by.

 In the Middle Ages, Lowestoft became an important fishing town that came to challenge its neighbour, Great Yarmouth.
 The trade, particularly for herring, continued as the town's main identity into the 20th century.

+In the First English Civil War Lowestoft's sympathies were Royalist partly due to her commercial rivalry with the Parliamentarian Great Yarmouth and in 1643 was seized by Royalist sympathisers, who were defeated and captured by Eastern Association troops led by Oliver Cromwell, the only civil war battle in Suffolk.
 The naval Battle of Lowestoft in June 1665 was the first in the Second Anglo-Dutch War.
 Held 40 mi off the coast, it was a victory for the English.